eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 The global GC cycle runs when the *tenure* area is close to full, which typically occurs after many partial cycles.
 As such, the output can be found part way down the full log.
 For more information about the GC Initialization section, see [Verbose GC log contents and structure ](vgclog-md#verbose-gc-log-contents-and-structure).
 For an example log output for a `gencon` partial cycle, see [Example - `gencon`’s default partial GC cycle](./vgclogs.md/#example-gencons-default-partial-gc-cycle).

  [The global GC cycle is split into 3 increments](./vgclog.md#gc-increments-and-interleaving) that interleave with partial GC cycles.
+Splitting the cycle operations into the following increments means that the STW pause times can be as short as possible, with the majority of the GC work being done concurrently.
 The interleaving can be seen in the following example, where a partial GC cycle is logged between the start and end of the global cycle.

  The following elements log the GC increments and operations of the global GC cycle: